tusen-ai/SimpleTrack/docs/waymo.md

 * `${waymo_result_dir}` is for saving tracking results;
 * `${waymo_data_dir}` is the folder to the preprocessed waymo data;
 * `${proc_num}` uses multiprocessing to inference different sequences (for your information, I generally use 202 processes, so that each one of the process runs a sequence of the validation set).
+* **Please look out for the different config files we use for each type of object.**

 ```bash
 # for vehicle